 It is also important to choose between the two paths you can take.
 Modular or integrated training.

-A modular training divide the parts and costs of the training into modules.
-You only have to pay for one module at the time, for example a PPL module.
+Modular training divides the parts and costs of the training into modules.
+You only have to pay for one module at a time, for example, a PPL module.

 Both methods have advantages and disadvantages.
-While an integrated training solution will hold your hand thru the whole process and include more services, it usually costs much more money that has to be paid much faster.
+While an integrated training solution will hold your hand through the whole process and include more services, it usually costs much more money and has to be paid much faster.
 Not to mention that should anything happen, and the school goes out of business during the training, your money is most likely gone forever.

-In a modular training you are free to take break between modules in order to financially prepare for the next one.
+In modular training, you are free to take break between modules in order to financially prepare for the next one.
 If the school goes bankrupt, you might lose the price of one single module but not the whole amount you’ve saved up during the years.
-And you can continue your training anywhere, even with different school in another country.
+You can continue your training anywhere, even at different schools in other countries.

 But you’ll have to plan further ahead, you might get less care and handholding.
 For example, if your school operates internationally or you change it in the process then you’ll probably have to organize the way you travel between locations and you’ll have to find your own accommodations.
 But this gives you much greater flexibility and if you do it right then ultimately it will be cheaper.